NEW from ACC Art Books – Limited Edition: Sukita: EternityClick here to order

 Log in to add this to your wishlist.

-• Looks at the Beaujolais villages and the 10 Beaujolais crus in turn, profiling their most interesting and innovative producers
+• Explores in detail the 10 Beaujolais crus along with the Beaujolais Villages and Beaujolais appellations, profiling their most interesting and innovative producers

-• Author Natasha Hughes MW is an experienced journalist who has been building a reputation as an expert on Beaujolais
+• Author Natasha Hughes MW is an experienced journalist who has built a reputation as an expert on Beaujolais over the last 20 years (Instagram @latashmw; 1,767 followers)

 Full Description